TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 - **Priority 3:** Add strain relief to wire + cable carrier from Control Unit to electromagnet
 - **Priority 4:** Replace the acrylic top layer with a flatter top surface (e.g., tempered glass or a thicker/stiffer acrylic) so that collision and positional-accuracy tests can be performed meaningfully in a future revision
 - **Priority 5:** Source TMC2209 driver boards that support 1/32 or 1/64 microstepping (or re-budget the positional-accuracy target against the drivers available from current suppliers): the switch to 1/8 microstepping (forced by supplier availability) is itself one of the reasons the ±0.5 mm spec cannot be cleanly evaluated on the current build
+- **Priority 6:** Add position sensors (e.g., limit switches or endstops on each CoreXY axis) so the Control Unit knows the carriage's physical position at startup.
+Currently the system assumes the carriage is homed at (0.5, 0.5) on power-up; a sensor-based home would eliminate the assumption, let the firmware auto-home cleanly after a power-loss event, and open the door to automatic resumption of a move that was interrupted mid-motion

 ### 13.5 Lessons Learned
 # TODO